-All the languages, particularly from the same language family, have similarities.
 The same is the case with the Japanese.
 There are some languages similar to Japanese.

-Read the article to know more about the languages similar to Japanese.
-This will help you decide if you are thinking to learn any foreign language.
+Read the article to learn more about languages similar to Japanese.

 Languages Similar To Japanese; 7 Most Similar Languages